bountyhacking/Payloads_Tool_box/TTY.md

 ```bash
 export SHELL=bash
 ```
 Change the resolution of our interactive bash.
-Note: To check the number of current rows and columns run -> stty size.
+Note: To check the number of current rows and columns run: stty size.
 ```bash
 stty rows 51 columns 189
 ```